 In the beginning, I listened to what most doctors told me: that food would have no impact on my disease and that I would have to rely on medication for the rest of my life.
 As a rule of thumb, I was told it was best to avoid a lot of fiber and keep veggies to a minimum.
-During flares, I was told to eat things like white bread (say what???) and white rice.
+During flares, I was told to eat things like white bread (say what???).
 I followed everything I was told, took my meds, and assumed I could manage it all just fine.

 But over time, my flares grew worse and more relentless.
 The medications that used to help me stopped working.
-I was hospitalized repeatedly and pumped full of antibiotics (which often worsened my symptoms), and it became more and more difficult to bounce back.
+I was hospitalized repeatedly and pumped full of antibiotics (which, despite the fact that they were necessary, often worsened my symptoms), and it became more and more difficult to bounce back.
 The medications started to have severe, sometimes nearly fatal side effects.
 My use of Remicade, for example, caused a “lupus-like syndrome” that left me with excruciating head-to-toe body pain, swollen joints, intense chest and stomach pain, and nausea so severe that I could barely eat.
 I was disabled for several months before finding a doctor who could help me (ironically, my symptoms resolved with prednisone, which I’ll elaborate on in a moment).
 Humira (another biologic) gave me extreme flu-like symptoms, spiking fevers, body aches, and miserable night sweats.
 6MP/mercaptopurine seemed to help me for several years, but in the end, caused my liver to go into failure (fortunately, my doctors caught it in time, and I was very lucky not to have permanent liver damage).
 If you’ve ever been on prednisone (a steroid), you know all the horrible side effects that it brings: agitation, night sweats, high blood pressure, high blood sugar, weight gain, and the ever famous “moon face,” not to mention the long-term effects of bone loss and adrenal and immune complications.

 In 2011, just two days after my wedding, I began to have my worst flare yet (I guess we decided to test our “in sickness and health” vows right away).
 For the next two and a half years, I would endure six hospitalizations, two partial colectomies (removal of parts of my large intestine), other surgical procedures, multiple trips to the ER, months of being bedridden, and 24/7 excruciating pain, all while being treated with harsh medications and high dosages of prednisone almost the entire time.
 (And by the way, prednisone is not meant to be used for prolonged periods of time; I am still dealing with the after-mass of all that steroid use today, working to rebuild my adrenal system and combat extreme fatigue, anxiety, eczema, and body pain.)